-To compare the four different path ranking methods, we first applied them to our beacon data set which contains updates generated by $T{up}$ and $T{down}$ events, and computed the values of $C{correct}$ , $C{equal}$ and $C{wrong}$ for each of the four methods.
+four methods.
 Figure 7 shows the result.
-As one can see from the figure, Length works very well in ranking paths explored during $T{down}$ events, giving 93% correct cases and 5% equal cases.
-However, it performs much worse in ranking the paths explored during $T{up}$ events, producing 40% correct cases and 40% wrong cases.
-During $T{down}$ events, many "invalid" paths are explored and they are very likely to be longer than the stable path.
-However during $T{up}$ events, only "valid" paths are explored and their preferences are not necessarily based on their path lengths.
+As one can see from the figure, Length works very well in ranking paths explored during T{down} events, giving 93% correct cases and 5% equal cases.
+However, it performs much worse in ranking the paths explored during T{up} events, producing 40% correct cases and 40% wrong cases.
+During T{down} events, many "invalid" paths are explored and they are very likely to be longer than the stable path.
+However during T{up} events, only "valid" paths are explored and their preferences are not necessarily based on their path lengths.

-Policy performs roughly equally for ranking paths during $T{down}$ and $T{up}$ events.
+Policy performs roughly equally for ranking paths during T{down} and T{up} events.
 It does not make many wrong choices, but produces a large number of equal cases (around 70% of the total).
-This demonstrates that the inferred AS relationship and routing policies provide inadequate information for path ranking.
+This demonstrates that the inferred AS relationship and routing policies provide insufficient information for path ranking.
 They do not take into account many details, such as traffic engineering, AS internal routing metric, etc., that affect actual routes being used.
-Compared with Length, Policy+Length has a comparable performance with $T{down}$ events, and a moderate improvement with $T{up}$ events.
+Compared with Length, Policy+Length has a slightly worse performance with T{down} events, and a moderate improvement with T{up} events.
+Our observations are consistent with a recent study that concludes that per-AS relationships is not fine-grained enough to compute routing paths correctly [14].